Ministry of Economy (Spain): Origin and protectionism

 The responsibilities over the economy had been integrated in the Ministry of the Treasury since its creation in the 18th century.
 However, because of the weakness and the deficiencies of the Spanish industry and trade sectors, during the dictatorship of Miguel Primo de Rivera was needed an autarchic policy.
 In addition, after the World War I the complexity of international markets had plunged Spain into a strong industrial crisis.

 As a result, the sectors affected demanded a protectionist tariff policy in defense of national production against foreign one and, in turn, make it easy the exports.
 Thus began an autarchic policy based on economic nationalism and tariff protectionism whose best example is the Cambó tariff of 1922.
 This policy was assumed by the dictatorship of Primo de Rivera.
 Thus a certain economic bonanza was achieved that was truncated by the Great Depression of 1929.

 The Cambo tariff was the technical and fiscal response to the critical deficit situation of the Spanish trade balance since 1920.
 It was a tariff policy that served two competing needs: one was to protect the different sectors of the Spanish economy against the international, heavily taxing imports of products produced by foreign counterparts; another responded to the need to defend export agriculture, a sector with a large foreign market and which was damaged by the rise in tariffs, victim of the consequent increases in the countries affected by the Spanish measures.

 This was solved with the signing of international treaties of Commerce and Navigation agreeing a particular and significant reduction of the tariff with each one of the foreign nations with which commercial exchanges took place.
 Flores de Lemus defined the situation that was lucidly created: there was a complementarity between export agriculture and agriculture and industry in need of protection, although the instruments used by the Government were opposed and a continuous tension was created between them.

+In the aftermath of the Spanish Civil War and throughout the Francoist period, economic policy remained heavily centralized and interventionist, but by 1959 the limitations of strict autarky prompted the government to implement the Stabilization Plan, which opened the economy to foreign investment, reduced tariffs and state controls, and laid the groundwork for industrial modernization.
+Over the next two decades this “Spanish miracle” fostered rapid growth, particularly in tourism, construction and manufacturing—but also led to regional imbalances and inflationary pressures.
+With the transition to democracy in the late 1970s, these challenges spurred the creation in 1977 of a standalone Ministry of Economy and Trade, entrusted with coordinating fiscal, monetary and trade policies in line with evolving European Community norms.